kean/DFImageManager/README.md

 ```

 #### Composing Image Managers
-The `DFCompositeImageManager` constructs a tree of responsibility from multiple image managers and dynamically dispatch requests between them.
+The `DFCompositeImageManager` constructs a [tree of responsibility](https://github.com/kean/DFImageManager/wiki/Extending-Image-Manager-Guide#using-dfcompositeimagemanager) from image managers and dynamically dispatch requests between them.
 Each manager should conform to `DFImageManaging` protocol.
-The `DFCompositeImageManager` also conforms to `DFImageManaging` protocol which lets users to treat individual managers and compositions uniformly.
-For more info see [Composing Image Managers](https://github.com/kean/DFImageManager/wiki/Extending-Image-Manager-Guide#using-dfcompositeimagemanager).
+The `DFCompositeImageManager` also conforms to `DFImageManaging` protocol so that individual managers and compositions can be treated uniformly.

 ```objective-c
 id<DFImageManaging> manager1 = <#manager#>
 id<DFImageManaging> manager2 = <#manager#>
 id<DFImageManaging> composite = [[DFCompositeImageManager alloc] initWithImageManagers:@[manager1, manager2]];
 ```